ALL for secondary teachers

 As a group member, you will receive a school membership card which you can take to local ALL events as proof of membership.
 You and your colleagues will also benefit from a discount on attending the Language World annual conference.
 You can find out more about joining here.

 ALL has formed a special interest group on secondary languages education, to support teachers (and thereby learners), share in local and national events and publications, give teachers a national voice, and bring people together.
 Everybody is welcome to join from all sectors and raise questions or ask advice on all of the current changes secondary practitioners face.
 You may want to discuss pedagogy review, phonics in secondary, plans for the new GCSE, or resources for new A levels.
 If you would like to join and contribute to the discussion, please sign up here.

 The Secondary Special Interest Group is championed by Lisa Probert, the Chair of the ALL Secondary Steering Group.

-“This group will be a forum for all secondary teachers of languages and a space to ask questions, get advice, share ideas or find out more about initiatives and projects relating to your classroom practice.
-Calling all secondary language teachers to engage and contribute to the secondary language teaching community and our professional association!”
+"This group is a forum for all secondary teachers of languages and a space to ask questions, get advice, share ideas or find out more about initiatives and projects relating to your classroom practice.
+Calling all secondary language teachers to engage and contribute to the secondary language teaching community and our professional association!"
 Lisa Probert has been a teacher of Modern Languages for 26 years and Head of Department for the last 8 years.
 A member of the ALL Council, Lisa also runs the ALL Oxford Network, organising events for teachers and students in Oxfordshire.

 Secondary Steering Group